 Fairbanks is one of Alaska’s best year-round destinations, and visitors will find plenty to do whether they come for the long, warm summer days or to watch spectacular northern lights displays color the night sky in winter.
 A wide range of activities are available, including shopping the many art galleries filled with pottery, painting, textiles and Alaska Native art and jewelry; rafting or kayaking the meandering Chena River; golfing; fishing; snowmobiling; enjoying tours and attractions like Pioneer Park that celebrate the town’s gold history; cross-country and Alpine skiing; wildlife viewing; soaking in hot springs; or even enjoying a locally brewed beer.

-Fairbanks Check-In Time: To assure on-time service, it is requested that all passengers check in 1hr 15min prior to flight time; 45 minutes prior to departure is required.
+Fairbanks Check-In Time: To assure on-time service, it is requested that all passengers check in 1hr 30min prior to flight time; one hour prior to departure is required.

 Village Check-In Time: Call Wright Air Service (800)478-0502x4 the day of travel for current departure times from your location or contact our agent in the village for times.
 Be at the field 20 minutes prior to that day's departure time.